ombhd/minishell_42/README.md

 ## NB:

  - Please, if you have other useful sources, you can send them to me, and thanks in advance.
- - Maybe you will find some special cases doesn't work, please report if there are any.
+ - Maybe you will find some special cases that doesn't work, please report if there are any.